-When your mind knows it’s up against the clock, you’ll be able to get more done in much less time, especially if you are dealing with not-so-important stuff.
+When your mind knows it’s up against the clock, you are able to get more done in much less time, especially if you are dealing with not-so-important stuff.

 If you finished before the time was up, more power to you!
 Get out of your inbox and move on to the next task.
 If not, when the timer goes off, make a note of where you finished, close your inbox and don’t let yourself work with it open (unless you absolutely have to).

-The task that you think of as a one-minute affair is likely eat up one hour (if not more) of your time as you inevitably remember other things you need to do in your inbox.
+The task that you think of as a one-minute affair is likely to eat up an hour (if not more) of your time as you inevitably remember other things you need to do in your inbox.

 5. Unsubscribe from anything that pollutes your inbox.

 Set up a Google Reader account and subscribe to the RSS feeds from those sites.
-You’ll still get the updates, but they’ll be neatly organized.
+You still get the updates, but they are be neatly organized.